- How not to annoy or get annoyed by others on holiday

 You can book the tickets online via the official website, although there is a small booking fee involved.

-There are also plenty of tours that offer opera experience package, including accommodation and dinner etc, however, these can cost a small fortune.
+There are also plenty of tours that offer opera experience packages, including accommodation and dinner etc, however, these can cost a small fortune.
 One of the better ones online is by Get Your Guide.

 If you are planning on going to the Opera Festival, here are some tips for you!